Michelle-Watson/capstone-michelle/README.md

 - As a user, I want to see the game’s current price, regular price, and any discounts applied (if available).
 - As a user, I want the app to display the platform’s logo (e.g., Steam, GOG) alongside the price for easy identification.
 - As a user, I want to be able to filter results by platform, price range, or discount percentage (optional).
+- As a logged in user, I want to be able to favourite games that I like, and view them on a page of favourite games (optional).

 ## Implementation